 An autoclave works like a pressure cooker.
 It uses pressurized steam or other inert gasses to eliminate pathogens.

 Why is pressurization critical?
 Boiling, for example, is a disinfection process that kills most microorganisms, but not all of them.
-Because medical environments harbor significant pathogens, equipment shared by patients needs to be sterilized, or made pathogen-free.
+Because medical environments harbor significant pathogens, equipment shared by medical patients, needs to be sterilized, or made pathogen-free.
 This is something only the high temperatures in an autoclave can achieve.

 Water boils at 212 °F, and it can’t get any hotter.
 But when water vapor, or steam, is captured and pressurized, it can reach temperatures of over 250 °F that are capable of killing virtually all microorganisms and their spores.